-Hi, I am a PhD candidate in the Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California, working under the guidance of Prof. Salman Avestimehr in the Information Theory and Machine Learning (vITAL) research lab.
+Hi, I am a postdoctoral fellow at the Carl R. Woese Institute for Genomic Biology (IGB) at the University of Illinois Urbana-Champaign (UIUC).
+I am currently working in genomic security and privacy with Prof. Carl Gunter and Prof. Olgica Milenkovic.
+Previously, I completed my MS and PhD degrees in the Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California, working under the guidance of Prof. Salman Avestimehr in the Information Theory and Machine Learning (vITAL) research lab.
 During my research pursuits, I have also collaborated closely with Prof. Murali Annavaram, Prof. Keith Chugg, and Prof. Ramtin Pedarsani.
 I have also had the fortune to gain industry experience through multiple internships.
 I spent Summer 2018 and Summer 2019 as a Research Intern at Intel Labs under Dr. Shilpa Talwar and Dr. Nageen Himayat respectively.
 During Summer 2021, I was an Applied Scientist Intern at Amazon Alexa AI under Dr. Clement Chung and Dr. Rahul Gupta.
 Prior to joining the graduate school, I completed my BTech in 2016 in Electrical Engineering from the Indian Institute of Technology Kanpur, where I worked under Prof. Aditya K. Jagannatham, in the Multimedia Wireless Networks (MWN) Group.

 Outside research, I like hanging out with friends, watching classical Bollywood movies, and listening to Indian classical music.

 MS/PhD in Electrical and Computer Engineering, 2022

 BTech in Electrical Engineering, 2016